 The Guard stated, “With the knowledge gained from this challenging experience, we welcomed the opportunity to help identify problems with Air Force processes that could jeopardize the safe handling of classified information in both the active duty and reserve components.”

-- How a single airman could remove classified documents undetected
+- How a lone airman could remove classified materials undetected

-Teixeira, a cyber transport systems specialist, was part of a three-person crew with unsupervised access to an open storage facility for maintenance inspections.
-The investigation revealed instances where Teixeira was caught violating security policies, but no action was taken.
+The cyber transport systems specialist Teixeira was formerly part of a three-man crew that allowed unsupervised access to a storage shed open for maintenance inspections.
+The inspector revealed examples where Teixeira was caught violating security policies, but no action was taken.

 Legal Proceedings